Lunderston Bay: Coastal path

 The coastal path which runs through the bay area is part of the National Cycle Network.
 Route 753 starts at Route 75 in the centre of Gourock and continues south through the bay and Ardgowan Estate to Kip Marina and Inverkip where it terminates at the village war memorial.
 Eventually the path will continue to join the existing southern stretch of Route 753 which runs from Seamill to Ardrossan.
 The path follows the shoreline for most of the length of the bay and it is popular with walkers, joggers, cyclists and dog walkers all year round.

 The coastal path at the bay is part of the Inverclyde Core Paths network (Sections 1B & 1C).

 The path is also included in the Clyde Coastal Path (CCP), which itself is part of the Firth o Clyde Rotary Trail (FoCRT), which is a waymarked trail forming part of the more extensive International Appalachian Trail Scotland.
 The CCP to the south of the Erskine Bridge is looked after by the Rotary Club of Gourock, who provide signposts along the route.

 Wildlife

 Gannets from the 47 mi distant Ailsa Craig can be seen diving for fish near the bay.
 Seasonal visiting birds include occasional Canada geese plus regular curlews and oyster catchers which can be seen foraging for lugworms and shellfish on the waterline.
 In winter, grebes, divers and other wildfowl can be found in numbers on the shoreline.
 At the quieter south end of the bay, grey seals, red shanks, cormorants, eiders and herons can be seen.

 Cardwell Garden Centre

-Located on the east side of the A770 Cloch Road, opposite the ranger station, the garden centre at Lunderston Bay is one of the biggest in the UK, extending to over 19 acres of nursery and retail space, including a large restaurant.
+Located on the east side of the A770 Cloch Road, opposite the car park, this garden centre at Lunderston Bay is one of the biggest in the UK, extending to over 19 acres of nursery and retail space, including a large restaurant.
 The centre has its own car park and toilet facilities, separate from those at the bay.